 A central planning responsibility for LAFCO is the determination of a sphere for each city and special district under its jurisdiction.
 LAFCO establishes, amends, and updates spheres to designate the territory it believes represents the appropriate and probable future service area and jurisdictional boundary of the affected agency.
-All jurisdictional changes, such as annexations and detachments, as well as outside service extensions, must located in all 58 counties in California and are delegated regulatory and planning responsibilities to coordinate the logical formation and development of local governmental agencies and their services while protecting agricultural and open space resources.
+All jurisdictional changes, such as annexations and detachments, as well as outside service extensions, must be consistent with the spheres of the affected local agencies with limited exceptions.
+In making a sphere determination, LAFCO must prepare written statements pursuant to G.C.
+Section 56425.
+The intent in preparing the written statements is to capture the legislative intent of the sphere determination with regard to coordinating the sensible development of each local agency consistent with the anticipated needs of the affected community.